DavidMakwetta/Financio-Expense-Tracker/README.md

 The Financio Expense Tracker is a user-friendly web application built with HTML, CSS, and JavaScript.
-It helps users efficiently manage their finances by tracking income and expenses, adding new transactions, and gaining insights into their financial health.
+It helps users efficiently manage their finances by tracking income and expenses, adding new transactions, and gaining insights into their financial progress.